 Weagle was the lead on the team skipped by Rachel Homan that won gold at the 2017 World Women’s Curling Championship.
 The team also featuring third Emma Miskew and second Joanne Courtney won Canada’s first world title in women’s curling since 2008, ending the country’s longest ever drought.
 They also became the first team in the 39-year history of the women’s world championships to post an undefeated record, going a perfect 13-0.

 Notable International Results

-Olympic Winter Games: 2018 – 6th
+Olympic Winter Games: 2022 - 5th (women); 2018 – 6th (women)

-WCF World Championships: 2017 – GOLD; 2014 – SILVER; 2013 – BRONZE
+World Curling Championships: 2017 – GOLD; 2014 – SILVER; 2013 – BRONZE